kayspace/vscode-soft-dark-theme-extension/README.md

-# Soft dark theme - Kay
+# Soft dark theme extension for Vscode

 A **custom VS Code theme** built for **comfort, consistency, and aesthetics**.
 This isn’t just another theme with random flashy colors — it’s carefully designed to reduce eye strain, remove harsh contrasts, and bring **harmony across syntax highlighting and the entire VS Code UI**.